MartinMiles/awesome-sitecore/readme.md

 - [Helix frontend development example](https://github.com/LaubPlusCo/helix-frontend-example) - a simple frontend development setup for a Sitecore Helix solution.
 - [Helix Publishing Pipeline]() - allows Helix solutions to be published as a single unit, with content from modules (like views and config patches) being automatically included.
 It also contains optimisations and guidance around local development deployments.
 Since it  extends the standard Web Publishing Pipeline it should work with any supported target (package, file system, Azure, Docker) via either Visual Studio or the command line.
 - [CustomLinkProvider](https://github.com/TwentyGotoTen/CustomLinkProvider) - a demonstration of converting a custom Sitecore link provider from non-Helix to Helix.
+- [Elision](https://github.com/sitecore-elision) - an open source Sitecore accelerator.

 ## Icons

 - [Extra People Icons](https://github.com/jermdavis/ExtraPeopleIcons) - some extra "people" icons for your Sitecore instances.
+- [sitecore-icon-build](https://github.com/richardszalay/sitecore-icon-build) - MSBuild extensions for building Sitecore icon zip archives and including them in the published website.

 ## Languages

 - [Sitecore Item Translator](https://github.com/adoprog/Sitecore-Item-Translator) - an item Translator module integrates Google translate seamlessly so that with a click of a button you are able to translate your text to any language that Google translate supports.
+- [Sitecore Item Versioner](https://github.com/aquasonic/SitecoreItemVersioner) - this module adds a new ribbon into the versions chunk of the Content Editor.
+With the new ribbon it is possible to initially create an item version in all configured languages.

 ## Logging